tsolomko/SWCompression/README.md

 These commands fetch example archives and other files which are used for testing.
 These files are stored in a [separate repository](https://github.com/tsolomko/SWCompression-Test-Files).
-Git LFS is also used for storing them which basically is the reason for having them in other repository.
+Git LFS is used for storing them which is the reason for having them in the separate repository, since Swift Package Manager have some problems with Git LFS-enabled repositories.
-Otherwise, using Swift Package Manager to install SWCompression is a bit challenging (requires installing git-lfs _locally_ with `--skip-smudge` option to solve the problem).
+(it requires installing git-lfs _locally_ with `--skip-smudge` option to solve these problems).

 ## Why